marcokuoni/public_doc/essays/2_webassembly_modules_import_export/README.md

+---
+title: 'WebAssembly Module'
+subtitle: 'WebAssembly programs are organized into modules, which represent the unit for publishing, loading, and compilation.
+A module gathers definitions for types, functions, tables, memory, and global variables.
+Furthermore, it can declare imports and exports, provide initializations for data and element segments, or a startup function.'
+author: Marco Kuoni
+date: 2023-08-23T00:00:00+0100
+keywords: [WebAssembly,wasi,javascript,Webdev,Webdeveloper,web,html,browser,webapp,webapplication,webapplications,programming,coding,software,technology]
+lang: en-US
+abstract: |
+  WebAssembly programs are organized into modules, which represent the unit for publishing, loading, and compilation.
+A module gathers definitions for types, functions, tables, memory, and global variables.
+Furthermore, it can declare imports and exports, provide initializations for data and element segments, or a startup function.
+email: mail@marcokuoni.ch
+reference-section-title: Further Resources
+---

 # WebAssembly Module
 WebAssembly programs are organized into modules, which represent the unit for publishing, loading, and compilation.
 A module gathers definitions for types, functions, tables, memory, and global variables.
 Furthermore, it can declare imports and exports, provide initializations for data and element segments, or a startup function.